Skip to Content

 Biohazard Ethics

-The Office of the Vice-President (Research, Innovation and International)’s Office of Research Ethics ensures that research conducted at Carleton University (or by people connected to Carleton) involving biohazardous materials is approved before any research project begins.
+The Office of the Vice-President (Research, Innovation and International)’s Office of Research Ethics and Security ensures that research conducted at Carleton University (or by people connected to Carleton) involving biohazardous materials is approved before any research project begins.

 Biohazardous materials are considered any organism, or its toxic metabolites, believed to be potentially harmful to humans, animals, or plants.
 Any research conducted at Carleton involving biohazardous materials must be reviewed and approved by the Biohazards Committee.